Fine Cell Work

 Fine Cell Work is a British charity that runs rehabilitation projects in prisons by training prisoners in paid, skilled needlework to be undertaken by them in their cells.
 It then sells the hand-stitched cushions, quilts and giftware in its online store and through supporter events around the country.
 Since 2018 the charity has also provided apprenticeships in textiles and mentoring programmes for ex-offenders at a workshop in south London.

 History

-Fine Cell Work was founded in 1997 by Lady Anne Tree (1927–2010), established by founding director Katy Emck OBE and is now run by its present managing director, Victoria Gillies, and a staff of fourteen.
+Fine Cell Work was founded in 1995 by Lady Anne Tree (1927–2010), and led by founding director Katy Emck.
+It is now run by its managing director, Victoria Gillies, and a staff of fourteen.

 Prior to the foundation of the charity, prisoners were unable to receive payment for cell work in the United Kingdom, for which the charity founder, Lady Anne Tree campaigned extensively.
-In 1992 the law was changed enabling payment to be made to prisoners and Fine Cell Work was founded five years later.
+In 1992, the law was changed enabling payment to be made to prisoners.

 Patrons of the charity include Libby Purves, Dame Judi Dench and The Lord Ramsbotham, former Chief Inspector of Prisons.